Visit ENGAGE! for a listing of the engagement and outreach activities happening on campus.

 The goal is help teachers and teacher candidates acquire the skills they need to utilize the National Education Technology Standards for Students (NETS*S) alongside Illinois CCSS during the instructional design, delivery, and evaluation processes.
 By participating in the CCTIM, teachers and teacher candidates are better prepared to design learning experiences which facilitate student critical thinking, multimodal literacy, and creativity which are part of the Common Core State Standards.
 Mary Baker, P-20 Center, coordinates this project in collaboration with eLearning Services; Rhonda Robinson from the Educational Technology, Research, and Assessment Department in the College of Education; and Kristin Brynteson from the P-20 Center.
 The P-20 Center funded development of the CCTIM live course and the online module.

-The Virtual Laboratory School with support from the P-20 Center is developing the Virtual Studio, a virtual learning community which integrates visual art and technology to meet the Common Core English Language Arts and Illinois Social Emotional Learning Standards for K-12 learners.
-Students working in the Virtual Studio are able to use art as a self-expressive medium.
+SmartSpace@NIU, with support from the P-20 Center, is developing STEAMspace, a virtual learning community which integrates visual art and technology to meet the Common Core English Language Arts and Illinois Social Emotional Learning Standards for K-12 learners.
+Students working in the virtual studio are able to use art as a self-expressive medium.
 The virtual setting allows for a more indirect approach in building students’ self-confidence in their writing and multimedia creation abilities, their communication with others, and personal reflection.

 The Virtual Studio employs online tools to train teachers and teacher candidates to facilitate multidisciplinary learning in a virtual setting.
 This project also encourages participants to collaborate in community-based art and literacy projects, as well as to share and discuss their productions with one another.
 The goal is to engage learners in a positive environment which fosters personal and group expression, self- and social-awareness, innovation, and collaboration.